pavax/cubecell-air-quality/README.md

 * BME680 to measure humidity, temperature, pressure and gas (resistance)
 * SCD30 to measure co2, humidity and temperature

-Based on the measurements, it calculates a AIQ
+Based on the measurements, it calculates a AQI.

 # LoraWan Data Paket

 ```javascript
 function parse(payloadHex, port) {